-We’d been out the night before in a snow storm up to the Dubs Bothy from Honister and spent the night ‘cosy’ by the fire as we took a big bag of wood with us.
+We’d been out the night before in a snowstorm up to the Dubs Bothy from Honister and spent the night ‘cosy’ by the fire, as we took a big bag of wood with us.

 Route To The Priest Hole Cave

-Before we eventually found the cave we had to climb what I can only refer to as a small glacier.
+Before we eventually found the cave, we had to climb what I can only refer to as a small glacier.
 There must be a gully there about 30ft wide and the snow, now frozen solid, comes spilling down it.
-We couldn’t kick steps into this as it was so hard, so after donning the Grivel crampons we set about cutting notches out of the ice as steps to climb up with the axes.
+We couldn’t even kick steps into this as it was so hard, so after donning the Grivel crampons, we set about cutting notches out of the ice as steps to climb up with the axes.
 A fall would take us plummeting towards the boulder field that we’d climbed up and down for the last couple of hours.

 Finding The Priest Hole Cave

 We sat down, had a drink and a snack bar, resolving to head back down or make our way up to Hart Crag and over Hartsop Above How, so we would achieve something and not be too disappointed.
 I wondered if our Priest Hole Cave wild camp was such a good idea.

 ‘I’ll take a little look over here first John’, I said, ‘I have a gut feeling about it I can’t let go.
 THEN we will go!’

 Two minutes later I was shouting sweet delights.
 My ‘delights’ at 0100 hours were more like, ‘Yeh, John, we’ve found it, f###### hell we’ve found it.’
 I’d like to say he just came running over.
 However, there were two awkward steps to climb on the way.
 So dangerous is the ice that I wonder how so many teenagers got to this place.